wjbetech/Atomology/implementation.md

 - Add visual feedback (animations, color flashes, confetti, etc.) for right/wrong answers.
 - Consider haptic feedback for mobile.

+- DONE: Incorrect sound plays for Open Answer mode (centralised via `message` watcher in `Answer.tsx`).
+- DONE: Confetti/sparks celebration anchored to the `Element` component (moved from global/centered portal to anchored viewport coords).
+- DONE: Celebration sound added for Hangman mode when correct (plays when `wordGuessResult === 'correct'`).
+- DONE: Sound toggle exposed in the `Footer` for Hangman mode and duplicate per-page toggle removed (single source of truth in `Footer.tsx`).

 ## 3. More Fluid Stylings (Wordle-like)

 - Refine UI/UX to be more fluid and interactive, inspired by Wordle.